dustlang/dustc-rayon/README.md

-Note: This is an unstable fork made for use in rustc
+Note: This is an unstable fork made for use in dustc

 # Rayon